kaizen-ai/kaizenflow/documentation/general/code_style.md

 - The preferred order is:
     - input parameters
     - output parameters
-    - inout parameters
+    - in-out parameters
     - default parameters

 ## Consistency of ordering of function parameters

-- Try to
+- Try to:
     - keep related variables close to each other
     - keep the order of parameters similar across functions that have similar interface
 - Enforcing these rules is based on best effort
-- PyCharm is helpful at changing order of parameter
+- PyCharm is helpful when changing order of parameters
-- `mypy`, `linter` is helpful at checking consistency of types between function defintion and invocation
+- Use `mypy`, `linter` to check consistency of types between function definition and invocation

 ## Style for default parameter